-Things to do in Monteverde
+Things to Do in Monteverde

-Monteverde has the perfect mix of nature and adventure.
+This area has the perfect mix of nature and adventure.
 The most popular activity is ziplining since it is said to be birth place of the first zipline and you can soar 1 kilometer over the cloud forest.
 You can find some of the most extreme canopy tours like at 100% Aventura.

-Some other activities to do in Monteverde are:
+Some other activities are:

-Night Walk: The cloud forest comes alive at night since many of the animals are nocturnal.
+Monteverde Night Walk: The cloud forest comes alive at night since many of the animals are nocturnal.
 If you want to see sloths, it’s best to go on a night walk since only 2-toed sloths live in this area and they are largely nocturnal.

 Bird watching at Curi-Cancha Reserve: For bird watchers, you must go to Curi-Cancha Reserve.
 This reserve has hiking trails and the bird watching is spectacular.
 We saw toucans, Resplendant Quetzals, hummingbirds, agoutis and spider monkeys!